nest/nest-simulator/doc/htmldoc/hpc/optimizing_nest.rst

 hardware and software of the HPC system you are using for improving the overall performance.

+Although there will be some variation between scripts and HPC systems, in general, we recommend that

+ * resources are fully utilized (e.g., all available cores are used).
+ * one thread pinned to one core (no simultaneous multithreading)
+ * More than one MPI process is used (for NEST 3)

 .. grid:: 1 1 2 2

     .. grid-item-card:: Overview of HPC systems